Faith. Service. Law.

 Master of Sacred Theology (S.T.M.) is a one-year advanced degree for people who already hold an M.Div. or its equivalent.
 It is the right choice if you have completed your initial theological degree somewhere else and want a year of advanced study at Yale—often as a bridge into a Ph.D. program.

-Ph.D. in Religious Studies is administered jointly by YDS and the Graduate School of Arts and Sciences at Yale.
+Ph.D. in Religious Studies is administered through the Graduate School of Arts and Sciences at Yale, with significant faculty overlap from YDS.
 Ph.D. admissions are dramatically more competitive than master’s admissions and follow a separate application process and timeline.
 If you are aiming at a Ph.D., I’d point you to my notes on Ph.D. aspirations and on Ph.D. programs in New Testament specifically, because the considerations are different from those of master’s-level admissions.

 Joint and dual degrees.
-YDS also partners with other Yale schools on several joint degree options, including the M.Div./J.D. with the Law School, the M.Div./M.B.A. with the School of Management, the M.Div./M.S.N. with the School of Nursing, joint programs with the School of the Environment and the School of Public Health, and a joint degree with the Institute of Sacred Music.
+YDS also partners with other Yale schools on several joint degree options, including the M.Div./J.D. with the Law School, the M.Div./M.B.A. with the School of Management, the M.Div./M.S.N. with the School of Nursing, a joint degree with the School of Medicine, joint programs with the School of the Environment and the School of Public Health, and a joint degree with the Institute of Sacred Music.
 If one of these combinations maps to what you actually want to do, they are worth investigating early—the application logistics involve both schools and both timelines.

 A practical note: do not apply to the M.Div. just because it is the longest, fanciest-sounding option.
-If your actual goals are academic, the M.A.R. is probably the better fit and the better value.
-The M.Div.’s pastoral and formational components are what make it the right degree for ministry-oriented students; for academic-only students, those components can feel like wasted time.
-I have seen people in both camps get this decision wrong in both directions.
+If your goals are purely academic, the M.A.R. is often the better fit and the better value.
+The M.Div.’s pastoral and formational components are what make it the right degree for ministry-oriented students; for students with no interest in those components, they can feel like wasted time.
+That said, the M.Div. is not a wrong choice for someone with doctoral aspirations—I chose the M.Div. myself despite having Ph.D. goals, because the broader theological formation and the extra year of faculty relationships were worth the investment for the kind of research I wanted to do.
+The key is to choose the degree that fits your actual goals, not the one that sounds most impressive.

 For the current curriculum specifics on the M.Div.—including the cohort model, prescribed courses, the Integrative Seminar, and how the internship works—see my breakdown of the 2025 M.Div. degree requirements.